section-engineering-education/engineering-education/content/articles/getting-started-with-unit-testing-with-spring-boot/index.md

 #### Services
 This is the layer where all the business logic is implemented.
 It is tested to make sure that the business logic is correct.
 ### How to test controllers
 Let us now look at how to test controllers in Spring Boot.
-To accomplish this, you will need to import some dependencies using the `Spring Initializer` and `IntelliJ IDEA Ultimate`.
-In, `IntelliJ IDEA Ultimate` lets us create a Spring Boot application using the Spring Initializr service.
-Open `file>new>project` and select `Spring Initializr` as shown below:
+To accomplish this, you will need to import some dependencies using the *Spring Initializer* and *IntelliJ IDEA Ultimate*.
+In *IntelliJ IDEA Ultimate*, lets us create a Spring Boot application using the Spring Initializr service.
+Open `file>new>project` and select *Spring Initializr* as shown below:
-> Note: If your not using the IntelliJ IDEA Ultimate,  you'll need to go to [Spring Initializer](https://start.spring.io/) and add the *Spring Web* dependencies to your project.
-Generate the zipped file and open it using your favourite IDEA.
+> Note: If you're not using IntelliJ IDEA Ultimate, you'll need to go to the [Spring Initializer](https://start.spring.io/) and add the *Spring Web* dependency to your project.
+Generate the zipped file and open it using your favourite IDE.
->

 ![Spring Initializer](/engineering-education/getting-started-with-unit-testing-with-spring-boot/spring-initializer.png)

 > Note: I have renamed my Package name to `unittesting`.